replicatedhq/replicated-field-labs/instruqt/hello-world/02-getting-started/assignment.md

 You can view the customer details by clicking the row.
 For this Hello World exercise we'll use `Hola Customer`.
-You'll notice that the customer is assigned to the the "HelloWorld" channel on the right hand side, and the Customer Type is set to "Development".
+You'll notice that the customer is assigned to the "Stable" channel on the right hand side, and the Customer Type is set to "Development".
 When you've reviewed these, you can click the "Download License" link in the top right corner.

 ![View Customer](../assets/view-customer.png)